 *The Federal Reserve has appointed the Alternative Reference Rates Committee (ARRC) to determine what the alternative will be and their proposal/solution is SOFR.
 SOFR, or Secured Overnight Financing Rate, is a measure of the cost of borrowing cash overnight against Treasury securities, and it has been published by the Federal Reserve Bank of New York since 2018.
 It is generally a marginally lower rate.
 Unlike LIBOR, which has been increasingly based on estimates in the wake of the financial downturn, SOFR is a secured daily rate known as an “overnight rate”, which is based on an observable market with a daily trading volume of more than $1 trillion.

 As we get ready to say “Bye, Bye, Bye” to LIBOR, clients are being encouraged to examine their loan documents and contracts to figure out the future of the terms.
 In order to ensure a smooth transition, make sure you’re educated in the differences and that all new loans have either a fallback clause or do not use LIBOR.

-Progress is here to help answer your questions and provide you with the best possible option for your financing needs.
+As a leading commercial lender in NJ and NY, Progress is here to help answer your questions and provide you with the best possible option for your financing needs.